-UNDERSTANDING THE TIMES (1 ½ hour tutorial): This course by Summit Ministries focuses on six fundamental worldviews of Western Civilization: Marxist Leninism (communism), Secular Humanism, Cosmic Humanism (New Age movement), Islam, Post-Modernism, and Biblical Christianity.
+UNDERSTANDING THE TIMES: (1½ hour tutorial) Don’t let your high school student graduate without this course by Summit Ministries which focuses on comparing six fundamental worldviews dominant in Western Civilization: Marxist Leninism (communism), Secular Humanism, Cosmic Humanism (New Age movement), Islam, Post-Modernism, and Biblical Christianity, all easily discovered in the current culture.
+Students quickly learn to do that, as well as being grounded in answers for them.
 Students learn to understand how worldview affects all other disciplines and how to defend their own faith.
-Try taking this excellent (and free) worldview test yourself and then have your high schooler do it, to perhaps give to give yourself some real insight into the need: www.secretbattlebook.com/checkup.htmlWhere apologetics is mostly studying the basics of the Christian faith from the Bible, this course involves studying what the other worldviews believe and how they compare to Christianity, also using the Bible as the final authority.
+Those questioning their beliefs are encouraged to ask questions.
+Try taking this excellent (and free) worldview test yourself and then have your high schooler do it, to perhaps obtain some real insight into the need: http://www.secretbattlebook.com/checkup.htmlWhere apologetics is mostly studying the basics of the Christian faith from the Bible, this course involves studying what the other worldviews believe and how they compare to Christianity, also using the Bible as the final authority.
 You have heard the statistic that 50% of professing Christian students leave the faith in college?
-Instruction in the biblical worldview dramatically changes those numbers.
+The number is even higher now, but instruction in the biblical worldview dramatically changes the statistic.
 The lively discussion/application format is very effective in encouraging students to interact about the things that really matter, and it is what the students love most about this class, along with the video lectures by experts in every field we study.
-Arrangements have been made by Summit with Bryan College to give college credit for this high school course to students meeting the extra requirements and making arrangements with them.
-More information will be given regarding the college credit option, but you can check out this option at understandingthetimes.com/college-credit/.
+Check out the college credit option at http://understandingthetimes.com/college-credit/.
 The material was written for juniors and seniors in high school, but, though challenging, it need not be limited to that age.
 This class meets for 1½ hours per week.
-All the materials for the course are available on line and licensing fee does not include a hard copy of the textbook unless you pay an extra $20.00.
-License/Materials fee: $45.00. (plus $20.00 if you want the hard copy of the text).
-Taught by Annie Reynolds.
+Materials fee includes hard cover textbook, student manual, access to online video lectures, and copy fee.
+Materials: $75.00.
+Taught by JulieShorey.